Blockchain glossary: Every crypto phrase you need to know

 Short for "Do Your Own Research."

-The cryptocurrency mined on the Ethereum blockchain.
-Ether is second only to bitcoin in marketcap, but is a far more used cryptocurrency.
-Most altcoins are also built off Ethereum, and hence are tethered to ether.
-Most NFTs are also built on Ethereum, which is why ether is the dominant tokens used in NFT trading.
+The cryptocurrency mined on the ethereum blockchain.
+Ether is second only to bitcoin in market cap, but is a far more used cryptocurrency.
+Most altcoins are also built off ethereum, and hence are tethered to ether.
+Most NFTs are also built on ethereum, which is why ether is the dominant token used in NFT trading.

-A blockchain that competes with Bitcoin.
-It's designed to take the blockchain technology pioneered by Bitcoin's developers and utilize it for more sophisticated financial tools, like smart contracts.
+A blockchain that competes with bitcoin.
+It's designed to take the blockchain technology pioneered by bitcoin's developers and use it for more sophisticated financial tools, like smart contracts.

 Flash loans are a DeFi tool that allow for loans without collateral.
 Flash loans allow you to borrow money to buy an asset, but only if the asset can be bought and the interest paid back within the same block.
 Imagine buying a $1 million house using a loan, but the loan only being approved if you already lined up another buyer willing to pay enough for you to pay back the loan plus interest.